Meeco/js-sdk/packages/cli/README.md

 Create a new Meeco user against the various microservices using only a password.
 Outputs an Authorization config file for use with future commands.

 ```
-Create a new Meeco user against the various microservices using only a password.
-Outputs an Authorization config file for use with future commands.

 USAGE
   $ meeco users:create